-The HP-UX Runtime Environment for the Java 2 (RTE) Platform version 1.2.2.08b contains the basic components for executing a Java application on HP 9000 servers and workstations with HP-UX 11i.
+updated for March 2002 Both version 1.2 and version 1.3 will be installed unless the customer chooses otherwise.
+(See the following documentation section for the location of further information.) updated for December 2001 The HP-UX Runtime Environment for the Java 2 (RTE) Platform has been updated to version 1.3. updated for September 2001 The HP-UX Runtime Environment for the Java 2 (RTE) Platform contains the basic components for executing a Java application on HP servers and workstations with HP-UX 11i.